 Premature ejaculation – the most common sexual problem in men?

-Erection is an essential element of successful sexual relations, at least from the technical perspective.
-Potency pills considerably improve the comfort and sensations in the bedroom.
-But impotence, that is erection problems, is not the only sexual dysfunction that men struggle with.
+Erection – an essential element of successful sexual relations, at least from the technical perspective.
+Potency pills considerably improve the comfort and experience in the bedroom.
+But impotence, that is problems with erection, is not the only sexual dysfunction that men struggle with.
 Even more common is premature ejaculation.
-Also, men sometimes complain about the lack of orgasm.
+Men sometimes also complain about the lack of orgasm.
 How to deal with such situations?

 Premature ejaculation